Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 The weak subjectivity checkpoint is a recent finalized checkpoint on the correct chain.
-By supplying a weak subjectivity checkpoint, you ensure that nodes that have been offline for a long period follows the correct chain.
+By supplying a weak subjectivity checkpoint, you ensure that nodes that have been offline for a long period follow the correct chain.
 It protects the node from long-range attacks by malicious actors.

 Use the [`admin weak-subjectivity`](Subcommands/Admin.md#weak-subjectivity) subcommand to display or clear your weak subjectivity settings.